daveprowse/bls-ddd/README.md

 # bls-ddd
 Config files for Building Linux Servers (DHCP, DNS, DS) Webinar.

+Make sure you are connected as root to the Debian server.

-Access the  root ~ directory :
+Access the  ~ directory:

 cd ~